 The Phoenix Park

-You can have a picnic at this massive city park located just 2 miles from downtown.
+You can have a picnic at this massive city park located just 2 miles from the city centre.
 Phoenix Park is a walled urban park with a large stretch of greenery sprawling over 1,700 acres.
 It is the largest city park in Europe and the second in the world.
 It is home to the Dublin Zoo, and you can spend the day in the company of a herd of fallow deer.
 You will also find the Wellington Monument here and the Presidential and US Ambassador Residences within the Park’s walls.

 St Patrick’s Cathedral

 St Patrick’s Cathedral is the largest church in all of Ireland.
 This spectacular cathedral was built in 1220.
-It sits beside a well where the Irish patron saint baptized converts.
+It sits beside a well where the Irish patron saint baptised converts.
 This popular tourist haunt is home to numerous monuments and a 19th century stained glass.
 The grounds are beautiful, and you can easily spend the whole day wandering the cathedral.

 If you love history, then the Kilmainham Gaol is a must see.
 It is one of the largest unoccupied prisons in Europe and offers a glimpse into some of the most tragic events in Irish history.
 This 18th-century Panopticon-style building was home to thousands of prisoners before it was closed in 1924.
 It’s thick, cold walls, hold the tales of these prisoners who had to endure unimaginable hardships, overcrowding, and brutal conditions.